JetBrains/Qodana/topics/teamcity-plugin-configuration.md

    - **Default** or **None** to use all the plugins of the IntelliJ Platform included in the Qodana Docker image.
    - **Custom** or **File** to specify your own list of the plugins to disable.
 However, currently there is no need to disable any plugins.

-8. For **Additional parameters for JVM**, you can specify [more parameters](https://www.jetbrains.com/help/qodana/qodana-intellij-docker-techs.html#qodana-execution-tuneup) to run the Docker image such as the logging level.
+8. For **Additional parameters for JVM**, you can specify [more parameters](https://www.jetbrains.com/help/qodana/?qodana-jvm-docker-techs) to run the Docker image such as the logging level.

-9. In **Additional arguments for Docker run**, you can specify any arguments accepted by the Docker image of the Qodana IntelliJ linter.
-For example, `-d` or `-changes` as you can see in the [docker techs for Qodana IntelliJ](https://www.jetbrains.com/help/qodana/qodana-intellij-docker-techs.html#Configuration).
+9. In **Additional arguments for Docker run**, you can specify any arguments accepted by the Docker image of the Qodana for JVM linter.
+For example, `-d` or `-changes` as you can see in the [docker techs for Qodana for JVM](https://www.jetbrains.com/help/qodana/?qodana-jvm-docker-techs).

 10. Click **Save**.
 Now you can run a build with new Qodana inspection parameters you specified.